Arthur Hornblow’s Information about the Jackson False Armistice Telegram

 Cook remarked that, apart from himself, only two other people “knew this story”: “a successful attorney in New York City”, whom he did not name; and “Lieutenant Junior Grade Barler”, Navy Reserve, from Michigan, whose initials he did not recall, and who had died in 1934.

-Cook asked the Lieutenant where the message had come from; Barler replied that a commander at the American Embassy had just telephoned it to him and mentioned his name to Cook, who told Hornblow he knew the commander but no longer remembered his name.
-Cook then passed the message to the “operator who was sitting on the Brest Wire” (unnamed), told him to stop what he was doing (“sending the American casualty list of the killed and wounded as we did every afternoon”) and transmit the armistice bulletin, which the operator did straight away.
+Cook asked the Lieutenant where it had come from; Barler replied that a commander at the Embassy had just telephoned it to him and mentioned his name to Cook (who remembered the commander but not his name).
+Cook then passed the message to the “operator who was sitting on the Brest Wire” (unnamed), who stopped what he was doing (“sending the American casualty list of the killed and wounded as we did every afternoon”) and forwarded the bulletin straight away.

-As well as being American Naval Attaché in Paris, Captain Jackson was commanding officer at Navy Headquarters.
-Cook was “very certain that he knew nothing about this message” and did not authorize it even though his name was attached to it: “all messages leaving our headquarters had to be signed ‘Jackson’ as a matter of routine, but he did not see every dispatch that was sent”.
+Cook pointed out that as well as being American Naval Attaché in Paris, Captain Jackson was Commanding Officer at Navy Headquarters.
+He was “very certain that [Jackson] knew nothing about this message” and did not authorize it even though his name was attached to it: “all messages leaving our headquarters had to be signed ‘Jackson’ as a matter of routine, but he did not see every dispatch that was sent”.
 Indeed, “he was very much upset about it”, demanded to know what had happened and who had released it, and had Lieutenant Barler “on the carpet about it”.

-Years later, just prior to Cook’s participation in the November 1938 CBS Armistice anniversary programme, CBS contacted Jackson, by now an admiral, to ask permission to use his name in connection with the false armistice message.
+Years later, just prior to Cook’s participation in the November 1938 CBS Armistice anniversary programme, CBS asked Jackson, by now an admiral, for permission to name him in connection with the False Armistice.
 He emphatically refused, threatening to “bring suit” against CBS if they did.
-Consequently, during the programme he was referred to only by his title of naval attaché.
+Consequently, the programme referred to him only by his title of naval attaché.
 “I am very certain”, Cook maintained, “that he knew nothing about this message”.

-Cook’s suspicions were aroused as soon as Barler told him how the message had arrived from the Embassy.
-He wanted “to bring out” that the Embassy “never foned that message”, “knew nothing of it, and were never able to locate the party that did . . . .
+As soon as Barler mentioned the Embassy, Cook’s suspicions were aroused; he wanted to emphasise that they “never foned that message”, “knew nothing of it, and were never able to locate the party that did . . . .
 I have never heard of anyone coming forward and saying that they were the one who foned that message to Naval Headquarters”.
 And why, he wondered, would they “fone such an important message?
 Why did’nt they put it in code?
 They coded other messages of less importance, and why was’nt it delivered by a marine courier as were all messages of any urgency?
 The American Embassy was right behind the Navy Headquarters building.
 Also I did’nt believe that the Germans had met Foch so soon and to have talked things over so quickly”.

-Contacting Hornblow again in 1944, by which time he was a warrant officer and “chief radio electrician at the Miami Naval Air station, Opa Locka”, Cook sent a cutting of an item about himself from the Miami Daily News with the title ‘Inside Story of False Armistice Flash In 1918 Told By Navy Man Here’.
-In his interview for the item, Cook repeated the account of 7 November events at Paris Navy Headquarters he had related to Hornblow, but with an additional conjecture about the origin of the armistice message:
+Cook remembered that Lieutenant Barler was subsequently “sent home”, and did not see him again after 7 November; “he simply believed that the telephone call was genuine”.
+Cook was posted to Italy for a month following the Real Armistice, then to Brest for about seven weeks; here he was “put in charge of the brig” before returning to the United States.
+Writing again in 1944, by which time he was a warrant officer and “chief radio electrician at the Miami Naval Air station, Opa Locka”, Cook sent Hornblow a cutting about himself from the Miami Daily News with the title ‘Inside Story of False Armistice Flash In 1918 Told By Navy Man Here’.
+In his interview, Cook had repeated what he related to Hornblow about 7 November events at Paris Navy Headquarters but with an additional conjecture about the origin of the armistice message:

 “That will probably always remain a mystery, Cook says.
 It has been well established that it did not originate in the American embassy.
-Cook’s own theory is that a clever German agent ‘phoned in the message to the communications system, imitating the voice of the commander, who, the lieutenant [Barler] said, dictated [it] to him [from the embassy].”
+Cook’s own theory is that a clever German agent ‘phoned in the message to the communications system, imitating the voice of [a] commander, who, [Barler] said, dictated [it] to him [from the embassy].”

-Cook’s “own theory” – that the armistice message was German disinformation – echoed what Hornblow had surmised in his ‘Amazing Armistice’ article and may well have been indebted to it.
-On the other hand, Cook’s proposition – that a clever German agent imitated the voice of a commander at the American Embassy in Paris and thereby fooled Lieutenant Barler at Navy Headquarters into believing the false peace news – quite possibly struck Hornblow as being obviously contrived and comically implausible.
+Cook’s “own theory” that the peace news was German disinformation echoed what Hornblow had surmised in ‘Amazing Armistice’ and may well have been indebted to it.
+His proposition that a clever German agent imitated the voice of a commander at the Embassy, thereby fooling Lieutenant Barler at Navy Headquarters, quite possibly struck Hornblow as being obviously contrived and comically implausible.

-In a brief acknowledgment – the last of their letters in the archive – Hornblow thanked Cook for the “interesting clippings on [the] Armistice dispatch”.
-He was “glad to have them” for his files, he said, and to learn that Cook was “still well and active in the service”.
-(Whether he ever sent Cook a copy of his November 1921 article is not indicated in their correspondence.)5
+In a brief acknowledgment – the last of their correspondence in the archive – Hornblow thanked Cook for the “interesting clippings on [the] Armistice dispatch”.
+He was “glad to have them” for his files, and to learn that Cook was “still well and active in the service”.
+(Whether he ever sent Cook a copy of ‘Amazing Armistice’ is not indicated in their correspondence.)
+5

 Captain R.H.
 Jackson

-Captain Jackson had arrived in Paris in June 1917 as the “Representative of the United States Navy Department”, “senior United States Naval Officer on shore in France”, commander of US “naval and aviation bases” in France, and commanding officer at the US Navy Headquarters in Paris.
-In these capacities, he acted under the orders of Vice-Admiral William S. Sims, the Commander of US Naval Forces in European Waters whose headquarters were in London.
-He was also Sims’ liaison officer at the French Ministry of Marine in Paris, and was instructed to “confer” with Admiral H. B. Wilson at US Navy Headquarters in Brest when the latter became “Senior Naval Officer afloat in French Waters” during late October 1917.
+Captain Jackson was sent to Paris in June 1917 as the “Representative of the United States Navy Department”, “senior United States Naval Officer on shore in France”, commander of US “naval and aviation bases” in France, and commanding officer at the US Navy Headquarters in Paris.
+In these capacities, he acted under instructions from Vice-Admiral William S. Sims, the Commander of US Naval Forces in European Waters whose headquarters were in London.
+He was also Sims’ liaison officer at the French Ministry of Marine in Paris, and was directed to “confer” with Admiral H. B. Wilson at US Navy Headquarters in Brest when (late October 1917) the latter became “Senior Naval Officer afloat in French Waters”.

-When Jackson arrived in Paris, the Naval Attaché at the American Embassy (since 1915) was Lieutenant Commander (later Captain) W. R. Sayles who was promoted in January 1918 to the new post of “Intelligence Officer of the United States Naval Forces in France”.
-Jackson, retaining his other responsibilities, became Naval Attaché in June 1918 and “Liaison Officer between [Admiral Wilson in Brest] and the French Authorities in Paris”.
-As Wilson’s Liaison Officer, he was considered to be a member of Wilson’s own staff – there was “considerable official and semi-official” daily communication between Brest Navy Headquarters and what Admiral Wilson described to Hornblow as his “office in Paris”.6a
+Lieutenant Commander W. R. Sayles had been the American Naval Attaché since 1915, but he was promoted in January 1918 to the new post of “Intelligence Officer of the United States Naval Forces in France”.
+Retaining his other responsibilities, Jackson was made Naval Attaché in June 1918 and “Liaison Officer between [Admiral Wilson in Brest] and the French Authorities in Paris”.
+As Wilson’s Liaison Officer, he was considered to be a member of Wilson’s own staff – there was “considerable official and semi-official” daily communication between Brest Navy Headquarters and what Admiral Wilson called his “office in Paris” 6a

-Cook’s opinion (above) that Captain Jackson did not authorize the armistice message before it went out appears to substantiate Admiral Wilson’s remark to Hornblow that the statement in Fake Armistice about the Naval Attaché sending the telegram was “off, though perhaps technically correct . . . .
+Cook’s opinion (above) that Captain Jackson did not know about the armistice bulletin before it went out appears to substantiate Admiral Wilson’s 1921 comments to Hornblow that the statement in Fake Armistice that the Naval Attaché sent it was “off, though perhaps technically correct . . . .
 It was from my office in Paris.
 I hope you see this”.
-Because the remark becomes clearer if someone in the Naval Attaché’s Embassy office sent the false armistice message to Jackson’s Navy Headquarters office, and, in Jackson’s absence, decided to transmit the message to Brest with his name as authorization.6c
+And these comments become clearer if, perhaps, someone in the Naval Attaché’s office in the Embassy sent it to Jackson’s Navy Headquarters office, and someone there, in Jackson’s absence, decided it should go to Brest with his name as authorization.
+6c

 Moses Cook

-No information about Moses Cook’s service in the US Navy during the first and second world wars has so far been located from official military publications.
+No particulars about Moses Cook’s first and second world war service in the US Navy have so far been located from official military publications.
 As he was not a commissioned or warrant officer, no ‘Moses Cook, chief radioman’ is shown, for instance, in the 1918, 1919, or 1941 US Navy Lists.
-The information about him here is solely from the letters and news clippings he sent to Arthur Hornblow.
+The information about him here is solely from the letters and clippings he sent to Arthur Hornblow.

 Lieutenant Barler

-According to Cook, Lieutenant Barler wrote down the 7 November armistice message, as telephoned from the American Embassy, ordered its transmission to Brest, and about twenty minutes after it had left Paris tried to cancel it; but that by then the message had already been forwarded from Brest to Washington, DC.
+According to Cook, Lieutenant Barler wrote down the false armistice news telephoned from the American Embassy, ordered its transmission to Brest, and about twenty minutes later tried to cancel it; but by then it had already left Brest for the Navy Department in Washington, DC.
+Cook avoided naming the Lieutenant in his broadcast, in deference to the wishes of Barler’s sister.

 The only Lieutenant Barler listed in the US Navy Register for that time is: “Barler, Harold A.C., Lieutenant (j. g.) [junior grade] U.S.N.R.F., born 18 May 1886, enrolled 23 September 1917”.7